 The Geographic Separation

-After World War II, Berlin, the capital city of Germany, was divided into sectors controlled by the victorious Allied powers: the United States, Great Britain, France, and the Soviet Union.
-Out of these sectors, West Berlin was formed and governed by the Western Allies, while East Berlin became the capital of Soviet-controlled East Germany.
+After World War II, Berlin, the capital city of Germany, was divided into sectors controlled by the victorious Allied powers: Great Britain, France, the Soviet Union, the United States.
+From these sectors West Berlin was formed and controlled by the Western Allies; East Berlin became capital of Soviet ruled East Germany.

-West Berlin, as an isolated territory, was located approximately 170 kilometers (105 miles) west of the nearest border with West Germany.
-The area was entirely surrounded by East German territory, making it geographically disconnected from the rest of West Germany.
+As an isolated territory, West Berlin was about 170 kilometers (105 miles) west of the nearest border with West Germany.
+Geographically separated from the rest of West Germany, the area was entirely surrounded by East German territory.

 The Transit Routes

-Given the separation, it was crucial to establish transit routes to connect West Berlin with West Germany.
-Several routes were designated to facilitate movement in and out of the isolated city.
+As a result, it was important to create transit routes that linked West Berlin with West Germany.
+There were several routes which were designated to allow movement in and out of the isolated city.

 1. Autobahn Routes (Highways)